 As a result, all the wines we sell are organically farmed, organic or biodynamically certified.
 You can read more about sustainability and the different classifications for wine here.

 Our Ethos – Simple, honest and fair

 We only source directly from winemakers – there are no middlemen and we don’t demand big discounts on price.
-We passionately believe that producers should get a fair price for the hard work and commitment they put in, so either we think it’s fantastic wine at a fair price, or we walk away.
+So, we believe that producers should get a fair price for the hard work and commitment they put in, so either we think it’s fantastic wine at a fair price, or we walk away.

 We believe in connecting you to our winemakers so that you can understand their stories, goals and reasons for making the wines they do.
-And we invite them to the UK 4 or 5 times a year so you can meet them in person and hear all about it first hand at one of our tastings!
+And we invite them to the UK 4 or 5 times a year so you can meet them in person to hear all about it first hand at one of our tastings!

 We passionately believe that producers should get a fair price for the hard work and commitment they put in.
-Unfortunately, it’s all too common for large retailers and merchants to use their position to drive down the price to the absolute minimum with the winemaker in order to maximise their profits.
+Unfortunately, it’s all too common for large retailers and merchants to use their position to drive down the price to the absolute minimum with the winemaker in order to maximize their profits.

 The wine you drink can touch around 100 people on its way to you but by sourcing it directly, we can trim that down to 70 or even 80 people, so that there’s more in it for you and winemakers.
 Everyone gets a better deal!